ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Larger Positive Range

-An unsigned integer can address twice as many container elements as an equally-sized signed integer can.
+An unsigned integer can address twice as many container elements as an equally-sized signed integer can [(33)](https://stackoverflow.com/questions/10040884/signed-vs-unsigned-integers-for-lengths-counts).
 If you don't need a sign then don't spend a bit on it.
 When no negative numbers are required, unsigned integers are well-suited for networking and systems with little memory, because unsigned integers can store more positive numbers without taking up extra memory.
 This may be important when the index type is small [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(18)](https://softwareengineering.stackexchange.com/questions/338088/size-t-or-int-for-dimensions-index-etc), such as 16 or possibly even 32-bit in some cases.
+On 32-bit machines we don't want to be limited to 2 GiB `std::byte` buffers since we have up to 4 GiB of address space.
+This is not a problem for element types larger than a single byte since by then even a signed integer is able to address all of memory due to the size multiplication.
 I'm not sure when this will become a restriction for 64-bit signed indices, the largest `std::ptrdiff_t` value is 9'223'372'036'854'775'807.
 For most modern applications on modern hardware the extra bit is not necessary [(15)](https://youtu.be/Puio5dly9N8?t=2561), does not come up in practice very much.
 The limitation only comes into effect when the container contains single-byte elements such as char,